count = cprintf(style,format,...)

 See details & current limitations in the main help section

-Yair Altman (2020). cprintf - display formatted colored text in the Command Wind (https://www.mathworks.com/matlabcentral/fileexchange/24093-cprintf-display-formatted-colored-text-in-the-command-wind), MATLAB Central File Exchange.
+Yair Altman (2021). cprintf - display formatted colored text in Command Window (https://www.mathworks.com/matlabcentral/fileexchange/24093-cprintf-display-formatted-colored-text-in-command-window), MATLAB Central File Exchange.
 Retrieved .

 THANKS A LOT!!
 Genius!!

 ur a god

 Thanks a lot.
 I have been looking for this for a while

 Thank you, excellent function, exactly where I was looking for!